wolfgangasdf/iqp-book/se-free-particle.md

 <!-- Additional: Philips 2.1 -->
 `[slide]`

+In physics, the dynamics of a system is described by differential equations, which are equations that naturally appear if conservation of a quantity - often the total energy - is assumed.
 For derivation of our differential wave equation, it is essential to find how the energy of the particle depends on the wave vector or frequency of the wave.
 From $E=\hbar\omega$ and previous equations we find $d\omega/dk\ =\hbar k/m$, which by integrating results in the dispersion relation $\omega\ =\hbar k^2/2m$.
 The task is to find a wave equation that obeys this dispersion relation.

 The skilled eye will see that the equation